barclaybarnes/Checkers-Engine-Proj/README.md

 - Captures are made when a player jumps another player's piece in a diagonal pattern.
 - King Conversions are made when a player's piece reaches the other side.
 King conversion is indicated by an uppercase letter.
 - Game Ends when players have either 0 pieces or exceeded 30 moves in the case of stalemate prevention.
+- All pieces, including base pieces, can move backward and forward in a King Moveset fashion.